ding2/ding2/README.md

 # Installation
-This README assumes that you have install a configured your server with a working Apache/Nginx, APC, Memcached, PHP 5.6 or 7.0 and Varnish 3.x (optional).
+This README assumes that you have install a configured your server with a working Apache/Nginx, APC, Memcached, PHP 7.0+ and Varnish 4.x (optional).
 The stack should be optimized to run a Drupal site.

 If you want to try out Ding2 you can download [the latest release](https://github.com/ding2/ding2/releases/latest).
 The `ding2-7.x-[version].tar.gz` file contain a full Drupal installation including Drupal Core, third party modules and Ding2 code needed to run the site.